dtolnay/rust-quiz/questions/010-shadowed-trait-object-method.md

 method is literally uncallable.
 There is currently no syntax in Rust for calling the inherent `f` on `dyn Trait`.

-If the trait method were named something different and only the inherent method were called `f`, then the first two lines of `main` would successfully call the inherent method.
-However, as written with shadowed names, they disambiguate to the trait method.

 One additional syntax to try would be:

 ```rust